-Need help choosing the right yarn for your next project??
+Need help choosing the perfect yarn for your next project??
 With the huge selection of yarns available, it’s hard to know which will work best for a crochet garment.
-There are tons of different brands of yarn and fiber types.
-You can get a very different look and feel depending on whether you work with an acrylic, cotton, linen, bamboo, superwash wool or non-superwash wool yarn.
+There’s tons of different brands of yarn and fiber types.
+You can get a very different look and feel depending on whether you work with acrylic, cotton, linen, bamboo, or superwash vs. non-superwash wool yarn.

 TYPES OF YARN